manujaison/amfoss-tasks/task-10/README.md

 <p> Through this lecture i learned a lot about arrays in c. </p>
 <p>The problems in pset 2 were a bit diificult for me i encountered a lot of errors .Anyway it was really fun to do.</p>

+# CS50 WEEK3
+<p>Through this lecture i learned about different type of sorting and about the time taken for eaxh one and about the algorithm></p>
+<p>I also learned that the users can create their own data type in using deftype struct.